pop-pr/bacula/README-en.md

 # POP-PR - Bacula on Docker Project

 Você pode ler esse documento em português [aqui](https://github.com/PoP-PR/bacula/blob/master/README.pt-br.md "Leia-me!").

-The main goal of this project is build, run and deploy the OpenSource Bacula 9+ project inside a docker micro-service environment.
+The main goal of this project is to build, run and deploy the OpenSource Bacula 9+ project inside a docker micro-service environment.
 You can read more about bacula [here](http://http://blog.bacula.org/ "Bacula Org")

 ## Introduction
 The docker-compose tool and the provided docker-compose file must be used in order to start all containers.